huynhjjk/log-analysis/README.md

 ```

 ### percent_errors_view
-A view that contains date and percent errors
+A view that contains dates and percent errors
 ```
 CREATE OR REPLACE VIEW percent_errors_view AS
 SELECT date(TIME) AS date,